mitarashinu/mitarashinu.github.io/README.md

 # How to add data
 `data.py` is a script for adding new data.

 NOTE: Now this script allows only a `video` data.

 Run `python data.py video` and input every information.

 # How to build
-Run `npm run build`.
+1. Run `npm run build`.
-And ensure that your change has been reflected.
+1. Ensure that your change has been reflected.
 For example `python -m http.server` etc...
 Up to you.

 # How to expose latest page
 All need is just `git push origin master`.